Recommendation: GSI LEP (v1)

 contains required flags (for example, if the script only needs to process errors, check that flags

-is the name of a known script.list
+is a known link number.message

 , if any, through an if-else or if-return tree.